 Highlighted below is a summary of selected information provided in this Proxy Statement.
-Please review the entire Proxy Statement and Alaska Air Group's Annual Report on Form 10-K for the fiscal year ending December 31, 2015 before voting your shares.
+Please review the entire Proxy Statement and Alaska Air Group's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 before voting your shares.